siudesu/BinaryArchive/README.md

  - Allows caching (optional) of fetched data, minimizing disk access.
  - Provides a set of wrapper functions to facilitate the creation of certain Solar2D objects using assets stored in archive, see [DOCS](https://github.com/siudesu/BinaryArchive/blob/main/DOCUMENTATION.md).
  - In compliance with Solar2D's [dynamic image selection](https://docs.coronalabs.com/guide/basics/configSettings/index.html#dynamic-image-selection) when creating [newImageRect](https://docs.coronalabs.com/api/library/display/newImageRect.html) and [newImageSheet](https://docs.coronalabs.com/api/library/graphics/newImageSheet.html) objects.
- - Uses AES-256 for data encryption; *now optional*
+ - Uses AES-256 for data encryption; *now optional by default.*
  - Not limited to appending only files, any data in form of [String](https://docs.coronalabs.com/api/type/String.html) can be easily appended, and retrieved, such as data encoded in [JSON](https://docs.coronalabs.com/api/library/json/index.html).